Women, Infants, and Children (WIC) Program

 FOOD Plus or CSFP Program

-FOOD Plus is the Commodity Supplemental Food Program (CSFP) funded through the USDA that provides eligible families with a food package rich in protein, calcium, iron and Vitamins A & C.
+FOOD Plus is the Commodity Supplemental Food Program (CSFP) funded through the USDA that provides eligible participants with a food package rich in protein, calcium, iron and Vitamins A & C.

 See all nutritional programs the Health Department offers.